Juniper/healthbot-rules/juniper_official/SRX/README.md

-Playbook rules for SRX devices
+Playbook rules for SRX devices.